YOUR BASKET

 Is Prosecco Sparkling Wine a Champagne?

 This is a very common question.
-While “sparkling wine” is the right categorisation of champagne, the actual word “champagne” is legally reserved for products produced exclusively in the Champagne region of France.
+While “sparkling wine” is the right categorisation of Champagne, the actual word “Champagne” is legally reserved for products produced exclusively in the Champagne region of France.

 People are often confused about the difference between Prosecco and Champagne.
 Prosecco is not the same as Champagne, with the main differences being the region of production and the method.